jnyfah/jnyfah.github.io/_posts/buildsystems2.md

 - Assembler
 - Linker

-Let's go indepth a bit 😌😌
+Let's go in-depth a bit 😌😌

 1. Preprocessing: This section simply copies the content of the header files and resolves the preprocessor directives, the output of this section is a translation unit